wazuh/wazuh-documentation/source/user-manual/certificates.rst

         ├── server-key.pem
         └── server.pem

-Additionally, this script allows to use of a pre-existent rootCA certificate by indicating the ``root-ca`` certificate and key as follow:
+Additionally, this script allows the use of a pre-existent rootCA certificate.
+To create all the certificates using a pre-existent rootCA certificate, use option ``-A`` and indicate the ``root-ca`` certificate and key as follows:

     .. code-block:: console

-        # bash ~/wazuh-certs-tool.sh -A /path/to/root-ca.pem /path/to/root-ca.key
+        # bash wazuh-certs-tool.sh -A /path/to/root-ca.pem /path/to/root-ca.key

-After running the script, the directory ~/wazuh-certificates will be created and will have the following content:
+After running the script, the directory ``wazuh-certificates`` will be created and will have the following content:

     .. code-block:: none